VcashCommunity/wxVcashGUI/README.md

 ## On linux

-Download wxVcashGUI from https://github.com/openvcash/wxVcashGUI/archive/master.zip and uncompress this file inside your ~/vcash/src folder.
+Download wxVcashGUI from https://github.com/vcashcommunity/wxVcashGUI/archive/vanilla.zip and uncompress this file inside your ~/vcash/src folder.

 ## On Windows

-Download wxVcashGUI from https://github.com/openvcash/wxVcashGUI/archive/master.zip and uncompress this file inside your vcash-master folder (C:\vcash-master).
+Download wxVcashGUI from https://github.com/vcashcommunity/wxVcashGUI/archive/vanilla.zip and uncompress this file inside your vcash-vanilla folder (C:\vcash-vanilla).

 # Building libqrencode